 A head collar is a very humane type of training collar.
 They are like a halter for a horse.
 This tool allows you to easily communicate with your dog without choking her.

 Head collars keep your dog focused, and they are an important tool for leash training.
-Dogs are much less likely to pull on their leash when wearing a head collar, as they will quickly learn that a taut leash means to stop.
+In my experience, dogs are much less likely to pull on their leash when wearing a head collar.

-Head collars are fitted around your dog’s snout, so they might take some getting used to.
+These collars fit around your dog’s snout, so they might take some getting used to.
 Many dogs are very sensitive to being touched on their face.
-Introduce your dog to her head collar slowly.
+So, I like to slowly introduce dogs to their head collars.

 There are many different types of head collars on the market.
-I tend to use a Gentle Leader.
+I use a Gentle Leader.

 Leash